-- (i) It applies to all universes, multiverses, and higher dimensional space (string) universes (including bouncing universes in higher dimensions) that have an average rate of expansion greater than zero (no matter how small). - (ii) It does not matter what the physics of a given universe or multiverse might be; so long as the average Hubble expansion is greater than zero (because every universe or multiverse must have an upper limit to velocity). - (iii) Since there is only one condition for the proof to work and it functions independently of the physics of any given universe or multiverse, it will be very difficult to disprove.
+- (i) It applies to all universes and multiverses (including bouncing universes in higher dimensions) that have an average rate of expansion greater than zero (no matter how small). - (ii) It does not matter what the physics of a given universe or multiverse might be; so long as the average Hubble expansion is greater than zero (because every universe or multiverse must have an upper limit to velocity). - (iii) Since there is only one condition for the proof to work and it functions independently of the physics of any given universe or multiverse, it will be very difficult to disprove.